CHROMIX® L Admixtures for Color-Conditioned® Concrete

-CHROMIX® L Admixtures for Color-Conditioned Concrete is designed to have minimal effect on concrete plastic and hardened properties, and to minimally interact with other Sika concrete admixtures.
+CHROMIX® L Admixtures for Color-Conditioned® Concrete is designed to have minimal effect on concrete plastic and hardened properties, and to minimally interact with other Sika concrete admixtures.
 As all competitive chemical admixture interactions cannot be predicted, always test final mix designs with actual materials to be used, and perform jobsite test sections as described later in this bulletin.
-Changes in water/cement ratio will always impact concrete performance.
-To maintin performance, water should be held from the mix at a rate of 40% of the colorant used.
+Changes in water/cementitious materials ratio will always impact concrete performance.
+To maintain performance, water should be held from the mix at a rate of 40% of the colorant used.

-When competititor admixtures are in use, the following guidlines may prove helpful in adjusting concrete mix designs.
+When competitor admixtures are in use, the following guidelines may prove helpful in adjusting concrete mix designs.

 Mix Design Modification Guidelines:

 |Water||Reduce water content by 40% of the total weight amount of color admixture used.||If water is not reduced, Slump, Flow, and w/c ratio may be impacted.|

 (WR)(Mid-Range or High-Range Water Reducer)

 |Reduce WR dose by 2% of the total weight of color admixture used.
 Fluid ounce reduction will be about 0.307 x total color dose in pounds.||If not adjusted higher than desired slump may result.|

 |AEA||Reduce AEA doses by 50% to 75% in designs that use AEA’s.||If not adjusted, high air content may result.|